Giant (TV series): Synopsis

 Mi-joo and Jo Pil-yeon's son, Min-woo, fall in love but cannot be allowed to be together because their families are enemies.
 Mi-joo becomes pregnant and goes into hiding, while Min-woo desperately searches for her.
 After foiling Tae-seob's stepwife and stepson from taking over his asset, Tae-seob asks Kang-mo for forgiveness and he accepts it, which Tae-seob reveals the location of his father's grave.
 While Kang-mo forgives Tae-seob, Sang-mo is not convinced.
 Mi-joo eventually gives birth to a son and becomes a singer.
 Min-woo discovers that Kang-mo and Mi-joo are sibling and shocks what his father did to Mi-joo's father, causing him to help Kang-mo in secret so he can be with Mi-joo and his son.
 Although Pil-yeon hates the fact that his grandson comes from his enemy, he still wishes to groom him to be his successor, replacing Min-woo.
 Pil-yean fakes the paternity test to fool Min-woo that Mi-joo's son is not his to manipulate him for his own ends.
-Eventually, Sang-mo creates a plan to take down Pil-yeon once and for all and plans to retire to open an orchid farm after the vengeance is fullfilled.
+Eventually, Sang-mo creates a plan to take down Pil-yeon once and for all and plans to retire to open an orchid farm after the vengeance is fulfilled.

 Later, Sung-mo baits Pil-yeon to spill out all his misdeeds and secretly recording it before escaping but is shot in the head by an agent of Jo Pil-yeon, rendering him mentally invalid.
 He is then hidden by a close friend in the intelligence agency.
 In the next 5 years, Jo Pil-yeon campaigns to become Prime Minister and he forces Min-woo to embezzle the funds of Manbo Corporation to acquire necessary bribes.
 Kang-mo and Mi-joo manage to locate Sung-mo along with the black account book and expose Pil-yeon as he is elected as Prime Minister.
 With undeniable proofs, Pil-yeon is forced to resign and goes into hiding.
 Min-woo is arrested for embezzlement and Manbo Corporation is acquired by Han River Construction.
 Mi-joo reveals the truth about his son, causing Min-woo to have had enough with his father and rats him out to the police, resulting in Pil-yeaon's arrest and life imprisonment.
 Sung-mo undergoes surgery to have the bullet taken out of his head, but he dies.
 He is buried alongside his father.